DiamondLightSource/malcolmjs/docs/source/userguide/monitoring_attribute_values.rst

     * - Edit in Chart Studio
       - Generates a snapshot of the data behind the plot and exports it to the online Chart Studio tool.
     * - Zoom
       - Allows you to select a rectangular bounding box around a feature of interest and zoom in on it.
 The level of zoom dynamically adjusts according to the size of the bounding box (smaller box = higher zoom) with X and Y axes dynamically scaling to reflect the granularity of the resulting plot.
-Note that while zoomed the chart pauses automatic updates, instead presenting a snapshot at the time of zoom.
+Note that while zoomed updates to the selected area pause, instead presenting a snapshot at the time of zoom.
     * - Pan
       - Provides the ability to pan the chart through horizontal and vertical axes.
-Note that unlike **Zoom** options panning doese not pause automatic updates, thus when panning back through time the plot may appear blank.
+Note that unlike **Zoom** options panning does not pause automatic updates, thus when panning back through time the plot may appear blank.
     * - Zoom in/out
       - similar to the manual **Zoom** option described above but automatically focussed on most recent data.
 As noted above zooming pauses automatic chart updates, presenting the area of zoom only.
     * - Autoscale
       - Automatically scales the plot to include all data available since the Attribute was originally selected.
-    * - Reset Axes
+    * - Home (Reset Axes)
       - Resets the chart back to its default scale after **Zoom** and **Pan** actions, restarting automatic updates of the chart as it does so.
     * - Toggle Spike Lines
       - Click this option once to overlay vertical and horizontal guide lines when hovering over a data value.
 Click a second time to disable overlay.